Radiofax valve logo

 Clear plastic covered aerial wire was vaporised and melted

 My conventional 132 foot (40 metre) longwire strung from an oak tree along the garden ran into the bedroom through a piece of plastic tubing in a hole I had drilled in the top left corner of the wooden window frame and all down its left hand side.
-It then dangled along the entire length of the bed, between the bed and the wall, turned the corner across the bedhead and up to a radio on my bedside chest of drawers.
+It then trailed along the entire length of the bed, between the bed and the wall, turned the corner across the bedhead and up to a radio on my bedside chest of drawers.

 Aerial route around the bed